High School Student

 - Student participation requires both parent and counselor approval

-- Classes offered: vary by semester
+- Classes offered vary by semester

 - Courses are transferable to most four-year universities (UC and CSUs)

-- Courses and textbooks are FREE
+- Enrollment fees and textbooks are FREE

-- RCC student benefits: RTA bus pass, RCC ID card, access to the library
+- RCC student benefits: RTA bus pass, RCC ID card, access to the library and tutoring!

 You must meet ALL of the following requirements to apply as a concurrently enrolled student:

-- Have a cumulative GPA of 3.00 or higher
+- Have a cumulative GPA of 3.0 or higher

 - Attend high school at least a minimum day

-If you meet the eligibility requirements, you must submit the following items each term
+- If you meet the above requirements, you must submit the following items each term

-- RCC Online Admission Application Confirmation Page (not required for continuing students)
+- RCC Online Admission Application Confirmation Page- not required for continuing students

-- Official high school transcripts (in a sealed envelope and printed within 90 days or emailed directly from the high school to DualEnrollment@rcc.edu)
+- Official high school transcripts in a sealed envelope and printed within 90 days or emailed directly from the high school to AdmissionsRiverside@rcc.edu

-- School/Parent Approval Form (signed by all required parties)
+- School/Parent Approval Form signed by all required parties

 In order to satisfy the principal signature requirement, if you are not affiliated with a school district, accredited private school or the Riverside County Office of Education, you must submit a copy of your current Private School Affidavit on file with the California Department of Education.
 Incomplete packets will not be accepted.
-In order to be considered for the High School Concurrent Enrollment program, original documents of all the aforementioned items must be submitted by email to the Admissions & Records Office.
+In order to be considered for the Concurrent Enrollment program, original documents of all the aforementioned items must be submitted by email to the Admissions & Records Office.

 You cannot register for more than eight units during the fall/spring semester and no more than five units during the summer term.